 Never change the number of lines in the copied tables!
 That could cause problems when you want to reactivate the table.

-To activate a preset table copied to another directory you have to copy it back to the directory ${\tt TNC: \.}$
+To activate the preset table copied to another directory you have to copy it back to the directory TNC:\.

 There are several methods for saving datums and/or basic rotations in the preset table: